gee-community/example-scripts/ee.image.unmix.md

 ```

 - *newImage* is the new image.
-- *oldImage* is the specified image.
+- *oldImage.unmix* is the specified image.
 - *Endmembers* are the specified endmembers, given as array doubles.

 Argument names used in documentation: